Home » Marriage Help » How To Stop a Divorce from a Wife

 Essential Changes to Consider and How to Execute Them

 If you do not possess self-love, you cannot expect another to love you.
 You will attract the love and respect of others when you love and respect yourself.
 Commit to improving for yourself, your wife, and your marriage’s sake.
-Try writing a list of things you wrote, and go over them with your wife.
-Show her all the effort you are trying to put into stopping your wife from divorce.
+Try writing a list of things you wrote, and review them with your wife.
+Show her all the effort you put into stopping your wife from divorcing.

 What to do When Wife Keeps Changing Her Mind About Divorce